 Hire a Fantastic Accountant

-Prior to opening your own business, you might have been able to do your own taxes.
+Prior to opening your own business, you might have been able to do your own taxes for free.

 Now that you are about to launch your own small business, considering finding an accountant to help you set up payroll, track expenses and make sure that you are current with the latest tax laws.

 If a trusted friend owns a small business, you might want to ask him or her for a recommendation for an accountant; otherwise start researching them on your own prior to your grand opening.